 Gozo is another excellent choice if you’re looking for something that’s a bit more laid back.
 Malta’s sister island is usually less busy this time of the year, making it the perfect getaway spot if you’re concerned about social distancing measures.
 Thankfully, Calypso’s isle is blessed with hiking trails, pristine waters and a rural charm that’s unique to this island.

 While Covid-19 has put a stop to the usual festivities, there are myriads of ways how you can enjoy Malta during Christmas time.
 Restaurants are still open – allowing you to enjoy Malta’s unique cuisine that fuses Italian, Arabic, French, British and Provençal influences.
 Diving and snorkelling are an excellent idea all year round, and Malta and Gozo’s diving spots are some of the best in the Mediterranean.
 The archipelago’s mild wintry weather also gives visitors a chance to explore the great outdoors.
 We highly recommend Dingli Cliffs, Bahrija and Ghar Lapsi in winter, so put on your hiking boots and make the most of Malta’s 3000 hours of sunshine.

 Where to Stay

 If you’re looking for a Covid-compliant boutique hotel that’s close to all amenities, look no further!
 Casa Ellul is a family-run hotel that defines the term “upscale sophistication” while embracing its traditional Maltese roots.
-With nine exclusive suites, this boutique hotel is the perfect accommodation for a Mediterranean Christmas getaway in the heart of Malta’s Capital.
+With nine exclusive suites, this boutique hotel in Valletta is the perfect accommodation for a Mediterranean Christmas getaway in the heart of Malta’s Capital.